In Ramallah, Running

 26 × 19 cm | 7.5 × 10 in

 32 ills | 160 pages

 In Ramallah, Running represents Guy Mannes-Abbott's uniquely personal encounter with Palestine, interweaving short, poetic texts with exploratory essays.
 International artists and prominent writers have been invited to respond both directly and indirectly to the texts with newly commissioned works.

 The project is supported by and published in conjunction with ArtSchool Palestine and the Sharjah Art Foundation.
-ArtSchool Palestine is a non-profit organisation founded in 2005 by a group of art professionals, curators and artists.
-Sharjah Art Foundation was founded in 2009 to support international collaboration and exchange and the flourishing arts environment in the Gulf.
+ArtSchool Palestine is a non-profit organisation founded in 2005, by a group of art professionals, curators and artists.
+Sharjah Art Foundation was founded in 2009 to support the flourishing arts environment in the Gulf, international collaboration and exchange.

 Guy Mannes-Abbott is a writer, essayist and critic, whose work often appears in visual art contexts, most recently at the Folkestone Triennial.
 He has taught at the Architectural Association School of Architecture, London and has given regular readings of his work.